UI-Research/python-at-urban/site/content/installation.md

 Note that this must be done from the command line and **not** the Python session (in contrast to package management in R).

-If you are working on a computer that already has Anaconda installed (and predates the TOS changes), you can still use `conda-forge` (the open-source alternative to `conda`) to install packages.
+If you are working on a computer that already has Anaconda installed, you can still use `conda-forge` (the open-source alternative to `conda`) to install packages.
 To do this, you can run:
 - `conda config --add channels conda-forge`
 - `conda install package-name`